 What are the main quests and what do they involve?

 The Lute from The Melody of the Dunes quest is worth prioritizing.
-According to the walkthrough, it heals any mounts nearby, which makes it directly useful for keeping your scarab mounts alive during the more demanding combat sections.
+It heals any mounts nearby, which makes it directly useful for keeping your scarab mounts alive during the more demanding combat sections.

 How does co-op actually work?

 DuneCrawl supports both online and local co-op for up to four players, and the game's systems are built around shared responsibility.
 Managing the crawler's cannons during combat, deciding which objectives to tackle first, and coordinating mounted scarab sequences all require communication.
-There's no clean way to solo all of this, which is why multiple sources flag solo play as a significant disadvantage.
+There's no clean way to solo all of this, which is why playing alone puts you at a real disadvantage.

-Think of it like Sea of Thieves, as one early player described it, but with an art style that's far easier on the eyes.
+Think of it like Sea of Thieves but with an art style that's far easier on the eyes.
 Different crew members can focus on different roles: some handle weapons, others manage navigation or exploration.
-The game doesn't force rigid class structures based on available information, but the cooperative design naturally encourages specialization.
+The game doesn't force rigid class structures, but the cooperative design naturally encourages specialization.

 What should you focus on upgrading first?